Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback dynamics of two atoms coupled to a semi-infinite waveguide

-\end{small} which is influenced by the round trip delay between the atoms and the terminal mirror as $\tau_j = \frac{2z_j}{c}$, ($j=1,2$).
-Eq.~(\ref{model2}) can be rewritten as: \begin{small}
+which demonstrates the influence by the round-trip time delays between the atoms and the terminal mirror.
+Similarly, Eq.~(\ref{model2}) can be rewritten as

-\end{small} where $\frac{2z_1}{c}$ represents the round trip delay between the first atom and the mirror, $\frac{z_1+z_2}{c}$ represents the delay from the second atom at $z_2$ to the first atom at $z_1$ after the field being reflected by the mirror, and $\frac{z_2-z_1}{c}$ represents the delay directly from the second atom at $z_2$ to the first atom at $z_1$.
-Finally, Eq.~(\ref{model3}) can be rewritten as: \begin{small}
+where $\left(z_1+z_2\right)/c$ represents the time delay from the second atom at $z_2$ to the first atom at $z_1$ after the coherent field is reflected by the mirror, and $\left(z_2-z_1\right)/c$ represents the time delay directly from the second atom at $z_2$ to the first atom at $z_1$.
+Finally, Eq.~(\ref{model3}) can be rewritten as